sezermehmed/MaskTrackingForTurkey/README.md

 This project made me understanding of OOP and a little bit SOLID, better.

-Program can check Turkish ID informations, and if they are true, output will be " {UserName) mask is given" if not "No mask.."
+Program can check Turkish ID informations, and if they are true, output will be " {UserName} mask is given" if not "No mask.."

 This project is not finished.